BabylonJS/Documentation/content/How_To/material/Reflect.md

 <Playground id="#LVTTQX#1" title="Reflection Blur" description="A shape reflected in a surface with blurring." image="/img/playgroundsAndNMEs/divingDeeperReflectionRefraction12.jpg"/>

 ### RefractionTexture dynamic maps
-[RefractionTexture](/typedoc/classes/babylon.refractiontexture) is very similar to MirrorTexture, but designed for refraction instead of reflection.
+[RefractionTexture](/typedoc/classes/babylon.refractiontexture) (also a RenderTargetTexture subclass) is very similar to MirrorTexture, but designed for refraction instead of reflection.

-RefractionTexture objects act as dynamically rendered single-image environment maps for flat _refractors_ (materials like glass or water that bend light).
-You can use RefractionTexture objects directly in [.refractionTexture](/typedoc/classes/babylon.standardmaterial#reflectiontexture).
+RefractionTexture acts as a dynamically rendered single-image environment map for flat _refractors_ (materials like glass or water that bend light).
+You can use RefractionTexture instances directly in [.refractionTexture](/typedoc/classes/babylon.standardmaterial#reflectiontexture).

 Note, RefractionTexture (and Babylon.js refraction in general) simulates fixed-thickness plates of refractive material, and does not support lenses or shapes "bent" by immersion.